 Plus, in Singapore, many of us tend to be rather reserved and stepping out of our comfort zone doesn’t come easy.

-Brushing shoulders with the right people in the right communities is a robust way to upskill in 2020.
+But, brushing shoulders with the right people in the right communities is a robust way to upskill.

 If done right, networking can broaden your mindset, widen your social circle, and potentially present you with career opportunities worth their weight in gold.